PDIS/transcript/2022-10-21-BBC-HARDTalk.md

 When we look at Hong Kong, the so-called "one country two systems" has turned into so called "only patriots can rule Hong Kong."
 So I think we all reject that.

 And our way of life, of course, is a free and democratic one.
-So in the digital realm, we're happy, for example, that's our domain name, .TW, it's quite independent from .UK, .US and .CN, obviously, so I think people care more about our state as a full fledged member — a partner to the democratic community — more than anything else.
+So in the digital realm, we're happy, for example, that's our domain name, .TW, it's quite independent from .UK, .US and .CN, obviously, so I think people care more about this day-to-day state as a full fledged member — a partner to the democratic community — more than anything else.

 But you are part of a government — I appreciate you are nonpartisan and not a member of the DPP — but President Tsai Ing Wen's comments are quite puzzling.